brihottoro-code/bmbusa/GOOGLE_SHEETS_SETUP.md

 - **Check email address**: Ensure NOTIFICATION_EMAIL is set correctly
 - **Check script logs**: Go to Apps Script > Executions to see if there were errors
 - **Check Gmail permissions**: Ensure the script has permission to send emails

+### Photos not saving to Google Drive

+- **Check Drive permissions**: Ensure the script has permission to access Google Drive
+- **Check folder creation**: The script will create "Membership Photos" folder automatically
+- **Check script logs**: Go to Apps Script > Executions to see if there were errors saving photos
+- **Check file size**: Very large photos may fail to upload (recommended: under 10MB)
+- **Check photo format**: Ensure the photo is a valid image format (JPG, PNG, etc.)

 ### CORS Errors